Sign in or create a free account to get FREE SHIPPING and DISCOUNTS

 Jay Gary Finkelstein

-Jay Gary Finkelstein is a partner at DLA Piper LLP (US) where he has practiced corporate and securities law for over 30 years, focusing on international and domestic negotiated transactions, mergers and acquisitions, joint ventures, securities offerings, corporate structuring, strategic contractual relationships, and general corporate law.
-His practice has involved matters in a wide variety of industries, including defense, hospitality, financial services, real estate, franchised businesses, and high-tech and emerging growth enterprises.
+Jay Gary Finkelstein, a partner at DLA Piper LLP (US) for over 40 years (currently Of Counsel), practices corporate transactional law, focusing on international and domestic negotiated transactions, mergers and acquisitions, joint ventures, securities offerings, corporate structuring, strategic contractual relationships, and general corporate law.
+His practice has involved matters in multiple industries, including defense, hospitality, financial services, real estate, franchised businesses, and high-tech and emerging growth enterprises.
 He also represents numerous international nonprofit organizations.
-He works closely with lawyers throughout the world to coordinate the delivery of legal services for international transactional matters.
+He works closely with lawyers throughout the world to coordinate legal services for international transactional matters.

 Mr. Finkelstein is a graduate of Princeton University (A.B., 1975, magna cum laude) and Harvard Law School (J.D., 1978, magna cum laude).
 He is a member of the Virginia and District of Columbia Bars.